sicamarketing/chrome-extension-automatic-replace-PII/README.md

 **Notes:** On each page, user must click extension button to replace PII, so if a demo involves navigating to multiple pages, you’ll need to edit out the moments when customer data is visible on page load.

 **To do:**

-• Add more logic to ensure it only changes names (it currently looks for capitalized words to replace, which can result i nother UI elements being replaces that aren't names.
+• Add more logic to ensure it only changes names (it currently looks for capitalized words to replace, which can result in other UI elements being replaced that aren't names.

 • Make it run automatically when page loads – currently user must press button

 • Add address replacement

-• Add ability to exclude certain words in the UI.
+• Add ability to exclude certain words/content from being replaced.

 --